torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 - Are the name hashes in the correct order?

-- Do node pointers within the btree point to valid block addresses for the type of btree?
+- Do analde pointers within the btree point to valid block addresses for the type of btree?

 - Do child pointers point towards the leaves?

 - Do sibling pointers point across the same level?

-- For each node block record, does the record key accurate reflect the contents of the child block?
+- For each analde block record, does the record key accurate reflect the contents of the child block?

 Space allocation records are cross-referenced as follows: